pellcorp/creality-wiki/docs/bltouch.md

 #### Quick Start

-You can use the QUICK_START Macro to automatically complete Bed and Nozzle PID Tuning and Input Shaping Automatically.
+You can use the QUICK_START Macro to do Bed and Nozzle PID Tuning and Input Shaping.

 #### Pid Tuning